evitolins/littleSynth/README.md

 - play (sequence)

 Using `addOscillator`, you can build your own custom scale of notes.
-This method essentially pushes an Oscillator instance of specified settings to the Sequecner instance's internal chord array.
+This method essentially pushes an Oscillator instance of specified settings to the Sequencer's internal chord array.

 > This is sorta messy, and will probably be reworked in future versions.